This post is simply to thank Dr Martin Brunet for being brave.

 I have met Martin Brunet once.
 This was enough time for me to confirm the view that I have gained from our occasional communications.

-Martin is a doctor who seeks to remind us how vital it is that we consider ethics.
+Martin is a doctor who seeks to remind us of the importance of ethics.

 The following is an example: